-Kevin starred as John Murphy on seasons two and three of the critically acclaimed HBO series “The Leftovers,” and appeared in a production of Lynn Nottage’s Pulitzer Prize winning play “Sweat” at the Mark Taper Forum in their 2018-2019 series.
+Kevin starred as John Murphy on seasons two and three of the critically acclaimed HBO series THE LEFTOVERS, and fans of THE WALKING DEAD will know Kevin as Virgil.

 Kevin’s other recent work in television includes his portrayal of Dr. Wilson on season